Becker's nevus: Prevalence

 The most extensive study to date, a 1981 survey of nearly 20,000 French males aged 17 to 26, served to disprove many commonly held beliefs about the disorder.
 In the French study, 100 subjects were found to have Becker's nevi, revealing a prevalence of 0.52%.
 Nevi appeared in one half the subjects before the age of 10, and between ages 10 and 20 in the rest.
 In one quarter of cases sun exposure seems to have played a role, a number apparently lower than that expected by researchers.
 Also surprising to researchers was the low incidence (32%) of Becker's nevi above the nipples, for it had generally been believed that the upper chest and shoulder area was the predominant site of occurrence.
 Pigmentation was light brown in 75% of cases (note: subjects were Caucasian), and average size of the nevus was 125 cm2 (19 in2).

 Malignancy

-A 1991 report documented the cases of nine patients with both Becker's nevus and malignant melanoma.
+A 1991 report documented the cases of nine patients with both Becker's nevus and melanoma.
 Of the nine melanomas, five were in the same body area as the Becker's nevus, with only one occurring within the nevus itself.
 As this was apparently the first documented co-occurrence of the two diseases, there is so far no evidence of higher malignancy rates in Becker's nevi versus normal skin.
 Nonetheless, as with any abnormal skin growth, the nevus should be monitored regularly and any sudden changes in appearance brought to the attention of one's doctor.